oap-project/raydp/docker/README.md

 ./build-docker.sh --pyspark-wheel path-to-pyspark-wheel --raydp-wheel path-to-raydp-wheel
 ```

-Then you can push the built image to repository or spread the k8s worker nodes.
+Then you can push the built image to repository or spread to the k8s worker nodes.

 ## Start up Ray cluster
 ```shell